-Securities Sold Under Agreements to Repurchase: These are classified as secured borrowings and are used by the Bank for its sweep account product that mature daily and had a year-end balance of \$4,274 and \$5,967 in 2023 and 2022 respectively.
-Securities sold under agreements to repurchase are reflected at the amount of cash received in connection with the transaction and are secured by U.S. Government and agency securities with a fair value of approximately \$939 and \$0, mortgage-backed securities with a fair value of approximately \$4,336 and \$5,129, and collateralized mortgage obligation securities with a fair value of approximately \$4,069 and \$3,318.
+Securities Sold Under Agreements to Repurchase: These are classified as secured borrowings and are used by the Bank for its sweep account product that mature daily and had a year-end balance of \$3,446 and \$4,274 in 2024 and 2023, respectively.
+Securities sold under agreements to repurchase are reflected at the amount of cash received in connection with the transaction and are secured by U.S. Government and agency securities with a fair value of \$972 and \$939, mortgage-backed securities with a fair value of \$3,689 and \$4,336, and collateralized mortgage obligation securities with a fair value of \$3,605 and \$4,069.

 Discount Window Borrowings: The Bank has a discount window loan agreement with the Federal Reserve Bank that allows for advances.
-The advances are secured by investment securities with a fair value of approximately \$26,420 and are generally due within 28 days from the date of the advance.
-The interest rate on the advances is based on the quoted Federal Reserve discount window rate (effective rate of 5.50% as of December 31, 2023).
-Outstanding advances at December 31, 2023 and 2022 were \$0 and \$5,000, respectively.
+The advances are secured by investment securities with a fair value of \$42,563 and are generally due within 28 days from the date of the advance.
+The interest rate on the advances is based on the quoted Federal Reserve discount window rate (effective rate of 4.50% as of December 31, 2024).
+There were no outstanding advances at December 31, 2024 and 2023.